aeternity/protocol/channels/VSC.md

 }
 ```

-We could have an implicit logic that in the context of this particulat State
+We could have an implicit logic that in the context of this particular State
 Channel, the `initiator` role is being played by the `requester` and the
 `responder` role is being played by `intermediary`.
 That would mean that any
 tokens dedicated for the VSC channel by the `initiator`, in the SC are dedicated